jonatasgrosman/findpapers/CONTRIBUTING.md

 That's it!
 Thank you for your contribution!

-#### After your merge request is merged
+#### After your pull request is merged

-After your merge request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:
+After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:

-* Delete the remote branch on GitLab either through the GitLab web UI or your local shell as follows:
+* Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:

     ```shell
     git push origin --delete my-fix-branch